pyricau/bisouland/blog/en/posts/2014-04-01-welcome-to-bisouland-3.md

 This third version is a reboot which aims at bringing back the first version.

-## Emptiness and iterations

-For now, the game might look a bit empty: we've decided to release it small part by small part, which means update should be frequents.

 ## Good luck and have fun!

 I hope you'll like this game as much as me.